The Guardian (2006 film)

 The Guardian is a 2006 American action-adventure drama film directed by Andrew Davis.
 The film stars Kevin Costner and Ashton Kutcher.
 The title of the film refers to a legendary figure within the film which protects people lost at sea: "the Guardian".
 The film focuses on the United States Coast Guard and their Aviation Survival Technician program.
-The Guardian was released on September 29, 2006.
+The Guardian was released by Buena Vista Pictures Distribution on September 29, 2006.
+The film received mixed to negative reviews from critics and grossed $95 million against a $70 million budget.

 Plot

 Senior Chief Petty Officer Ben Randall is the top rescue swimmer at the United States Coast Guard's Aviation Survival Technician (AST) program, but the long hours have destroyed his marriage.
 When on a rescue, Ben loses his team in a HH-60J Jayhawk helicopter crash at sea.
 While waiting in a survival raft, his best friend, Chief Petty Officer Carl Billings, dies.
 Shaken by survivor guilt, Ben is transferred to become an instructor at the Coast Guard AST training school in Louisiana, where he develops a legendary reputation among the students for his high number of rescues.
 One student is hot-shot candidate Jake Fischer, a top high school competitive swimmer who rejected scholarships to every Ivy League college to enlist in the Coast Guard.
 During training, Jake meets local school teacher, Emily Thomas, and they begin a casual relationship.

 The initial weeks of training end with most of the students dropping out and advanced instruction begins.
 One day, Jake arrives late, and Ben punishes his entire class for his tardiness.
 Believing Jake to be lazy and unmotivated, Ben tries to force him to quit, but gradually begins to see Jake's persistence and dedication.

 Jake meets Emily in a bar and tells her about beating Ben's old records.
 The bartender, a friend of Ben's, tells Jake about a time when Ben injured himself saving every victim from a burning hospital ship full of invalid patients.

-Later, a friend of Jake's fears failing school because he is unable to cope with panicked victims in the water.
+Later, Jake befriends Billy Hodge, a trainee who flunked the course twice because he is unable to cope with panicked victims in the water.
 Jake takes him out for a drink at a Navy bar to cheer him up, but they get in a fight with a group of seamen and are arrested, causing Jake to miss a date with Emily.
 Chief AST Jack Skinner bails the pair out, and Jake takes the blame for the fight.
 Back on base, Ben and Jake get into a confrontation about their pasts; it is revealed that in high school, Jake survived a car crash that killed the rest of his swim team, which he blames himself for despite having been sober.
 They bond over their experiences as sole survivors and return to the bar, where Ben defeats a seaman harassing them, forcing the rest to stand down.